Vitols999/QMS-WIKI/DocGisItemsWpt.md

 ![Waypoint bubble layout][WptBubble]

-* _Edit radius of circular area:_ Change the proximity radius of the waypoint in a map view: click icon, move mouse to new size of proximity area, old radius size is still shown, left click to confirm new size.
+* _Edit radius of circular area:_ Change the proximity radius of the waypoint in a map view: click icon, move mouse to new size of proximity area, old radius size is still shown, left-click to confirm new size.
 * _Switch between proximity and no-go area:_ If the waypoint has a proximity radius > 0, then the proximity range can be converted to a no-go area and vice versa.
 * _Search for information about the waypoint position on selected websites:_ When choosing this action a web service from the list of configured [web services][WebServ] can be selected which displays information about the waypoint location in a web browser.